malin-sofrone/nextjs/README.md

 # Next.js

 In this example we will be deploying a simple "Hello World" example with Next.js.
+Voila!

 ### Getting started with Next.js